 The problem is that if an insurance company can find any reason to bring in another insurance company, they will for no reason other than that than they’ll save money by forcing another insurance company to share paying on the claim.

 Double impact car accidents force insurance claims adjusters into another mode of operation in which they automatically think this way.
 They know that under the valid legal theories of contributory negligence and comparative fault, any actual damages they are required to pay you will be reduced and passed on to someone else.
 It makes no difference that another party is uninsured, a portion of the insurance company’s potential payout is passed off to someone else.
 The complexity of this situation is why a car accident lawyer needs to step in more often than not to help the claimants.
+There are variations in how states might view a situation like this so make sure you work with a lawyer that understands the law in your state.
+You could talk to a lawyer based in Columbus for example here to give you a perspective on how the courts might judge in that state.

 Apportionment of Fault in Double Impact Car Accidents